lihop/godot-xterm/addons/godot_xterm/nodes/pseudoterminal/README.md

 **Inherits:** [Node] < [Object]

 Can be used with the [Terminal] node to get an actual shell.
-Currently only tested/working on Linux.
+Currently only tested/working on Linux and MacOS.

 ## Methods